robinwang1/ECO-3D/README.md

 After training, you should move the pre-trained VAE models into corresponding folders at "./pretrained_models/" to obtain.

-We use the folloing implemetations to respectively verify ECO-3D on ModelNet40 and ShapeNet16.
+We use the folloing implemetations to respectively verify ECO-3D on RobustPointSet and ScanObjectNN.
 * [DGCNN](https://github.com/WangYueFt/dgcnn/tree/master/pytorch)
 * [PointNet/PointNet++](https://github.com/yanx27/Pointnet_Pointnet2_pytorch)